The Island of Capri

 There are many hiking trails you can do around Anacapri and even walk to the Faro di Punta Carena lighthouse.
 Anacapri was truly beautiful and while there, we enjoyed good food, people, as well as enjoyed the largest swimming pool on the island at the Hotel San Michele.

 This is the most touristy side of the island and also where you might catch a glimpse of some celebrities.
-We were told that Kate Hudson was there with her family while we in Capri, but we didn’t run into her.
+We were told that Kate Hudson was there with her family while we were in Capri, but we didn’t run into her.
 Capri’s main piazza is Piazza Umberto 1 (La Piazzetta).
 It too is filled with restaurants and shops.
 Take the beautiful meandering street walk through La Piazzetta next to the Town Hall and you will come across what Gary and I would call, “Fifth Avenue.”
 (We grew up in New York!)
 High-end stores which I dare only window shop while taking in the beauty of the streets.

 Via Krupp is one of the more famous streets in Capri.
 It connects the historical center of the island to Marina Piccola.
 It is a winding walkway that is supposed to be beautiful but, is closed most of the time due to rock slides.
 In our case, it was closed.

 There is a funicular that takes you from Marina Grande up to Piazza Umberto (Piazzetta).
 Both our hotels offered free shuttles so we did not use it but it looked like the lines never really got too long.

 Our hotel was up several steps from the public beach.
 We spent about an hour swimming in the Bay of Naples, well – at least I did!
 The beach was rocky and it was difficult to walk to get to the water but so worth it.